faw01/ai-p-overload/README.md

-# AI Overload
+# overload.ai

-AI Overload is a fitness application that uses AI to predict the most suitable workout based on factors such as age, gender, BMI, and fitness level.
+overload.ai is a fitness application that uses AI to predict the most suitable workout based on factors such as age, gender, BMI, and fitness level.

 ## Features